Diversity in Schumpeterian games: A Schumpeterian game

 The Schumpeterian state is the final state of the population game in which firms decide whether to innovate or not.
 It exists and is unique, by Proposition \ref{prop:sstate}, in any Schumpeterian game.
 In the Schumpeterian state, a population consists of innovators who coexist on the market with firms that do not innovate.
 The innovator and imitator rates are fixed and depend on the market parameters, which include the cost of innovation ($\cost$), the original market value ($\improf$), and the changes in the market caused by innovation, measured by $\aprof$ and $\bprof$.
 It follows from the character of the indexes \eqref{q12} and \eqref{q12a} that, ceteris paribus, the higher the cost of innovation, the fewer firms decide to innovate (and more refrain from innovation).
 On the other hand, the higher the original market value $\improf$, the more innovators and fewer imitators in the market.
+The concept of the Schumpeterian state that we use corresponds to the definition of an innovation system used by \cite{Andersen2007BridgingTheory}.

-Starting from any polymorphic population state, evolution will bring the population close to an equilibrium in which the ratio of both types of agents is constant.
+Starting from any \bv interior \bc population state, evolution will bring the population close to an equilibrium in which the ratio of both types of agents is constant.
 Although firms can change their action choices (according to an adopted revision protocol) in the Schumpeterian state, the overall proportion of firms adopting a given strategy cannot change unless market parameters change.